ianozsvald/ipython_memory_usage/README.md

 Notes to Ian
 ============

-To push to PyPI I need to follow https://docs.python.org/3/distributing/index.html#distributing-index - specifically `python setup.py sdist` and `twine upload dist/*`.
-This uses https://pypi.org/project/twine/ .
+To push to PyPI I need to follow https://packaging.python.org/en/latest/tutorials/packaging-projects/:
+* pip install -U twine
+* update version in pyproject.toml
+* python -m build
+* check the dist/ folder only has the current build, 1 whl and 1 zip
+* python -m twine upload --repository testpypi dist/*
+  * username is __token__, password is the token in my passwords
+* python -m twine upload --repository pypi dist/* # when ready